johnvanleeuwen/HOL-IntroToWindowsAzureVirtualMachines/HOL.md

 1. Close the **Remote Desktop Connection**.

-1. Repeat this task in the second VM you created in **Exercise 1 -Task 1**.
-If you used the proposed name, this VM should be named **iisvm2**.
+1. Repeat this task in the second Virtual Machine you created in **Exercise 1 -Task 1**.
+If you used the proposed name, this Virtual Machine should be named **iisvm2**.

 <a name="Verification"></a>
 #### Verification ####